flaucha/DKonsole/README.md

   - Minimum height to accommodate 2 lines of AGE text
   - Better vertical space utilization
 - **Fixes**: Fixed Provisioner column width, Ports display, Access Mode alignment, and prevented column title wrapping

-### v1.3.5 (2025-11-30)
-**🔧 Table Layout Improvements & Actions Fix**

-This release reorganizes table columns and fixes action buttons wrapping issues.

-- **Table Layout Reorganization**: Reorganized all table columns from right to left for better visual organization
-  - Name column always positioned on the left with more space
-  - All other columns arranged from right to left based on resource type
-  - Improved column spacing and distribution across all resource types
-- **Name Column Improvements**: Enhanced Name column handling for long resource names
-  - Better truncation and overflow handling
-  - Added tooltip to show full name on hover
-  - Added 0.5cm left padding to Name column header for better alignment
-- **Actions Column Fix**: Fixed action buttons wrapping to second line in all resource tables
-  - Adjusted column spans for Actions based on number of buttons
-  - Actions properly aligned to the right in all resource types
-  - All table rows now maintain single-line layout without wrapping

 For the complete changelog, see [CHANGELOG.md](./CHANGELOG.md)